 Freetown Christiana is one of the strangest places in all Copenhagen.
 If visiting, you must stay alert and not take photos of locals, or they may challenge you and become aggressive.

 This part of the city is free for all to visit, but there is a lot of organized crime.
 For years the area operated under its own laws and was independent of the City of Copenhagen until local authorities took back control in 2004.

 Hippies set the town up in the early ’70s, and it’s well known for its cannabis trade.
 There are still around 850 residents living here to this day.

 You’ll find some fantastic street art, sculptures, shacks, and of course, many stalls selling marijuana.
 It’s highly advised that you do not buy drugs from here as people can be dangerous.

 The small bronze statue of the little mermaid is located on the Langelinie Promenade.
 The statue is just over a meter tall and is often referred to as the symbol of Copenhagen.
 Hans Christian Andersen of Denmark wrote the original Little Mermaid story, which later became a Disney hit.

 The statue represents the history of Hans and his popular story of the mermaid who wished to give up her life in the sea to be with the man she loved on land.

 This is another one of Copenhagen’s free attractions, which can get very busy in the summer months, so visiting in the winter will mean fewer crowds and more selfies.

-If you plan on visiting the highly popular museum there, it’s advised you to book your tickets in advance to avoid disappointment.
+If you plan on visiting the top-rated museum there, you should book your tickets in advance to avoid disappointment.
 Oh, and make sure you don’t touch anything.

 Climb the Rundertaarn (Round tower)